alexcastrodev/elasticstack-apm/readme.md

 Authentication and authorization are enabled.
 TLS for the transport and HTTP layers is enabled and configured.

-The generated password for the elastic built-in superuser is : r0w4G_1bYPfpoBMkm*Mg
+The generated password for the elastic built-in superuser is: ShBVOqbb_tftlmGy=ZKY

 If this node should join an existing cluster, you can reconfigure this with '/usr/share/elasticsearch/bin/elasticsearch-reconfigure-node --enrollment-token <token-here>'